About

 Our History

 Harnessing that power, we set out to challenge the ideology and hatred that fueled the 9/11 attacks and the anti-Arab and anti-Muslim violence that immediately followed.
-Our vision was to counter negative images of Middle Eastern and Muslim peoples with representation grounded in authentic, multi-faceted, and patently human experiences.
+Our vision was to counter negative images of Middle Eastern and Muslim peoples with theatrical representation grounded in authentic, multi-faceted, and patently human experiences.
 We centered politics that were anti-racist, anti-colonial, and pro-feminist, and elected to tell stories that were by us, about us, and for all.

-Our focus quickly expanded beyond Southwest Asia and North Africa to encompass the vast territory known historically as the Silk Road, a network of trade routes stretching from China to Syria and beyond.
+Our focus quickly expanded beyond West Asia and North Africa to encompass the vast territory known historically as the Silk Road, a network of trade routes stretching from China to Syria and beyond.
 The legacy of the Silk Road provided us with a narrative from which our core values would appear: Discovery, Empathy, and Pluralism.

 The Silk Road